gary-jipp/lighthouse-ajax/README.md

   - XML (later JSON) for data
   - DOM for dynamic display of data
   - JavaScript brings it all together
-- XML?? in the 2000's XML was the hot thing.
+- Why XML?? in the 2000's XML was the hot thing.
 There was X-Everything!
 - XML - markup language for packaging data
  ```xml
  <person>